Fahmy Omar

-Fahmy Omar (فهمي عمر; born March 6, 1928) is an Egyptian radio broadcaster and the former head of Egyptian Radio.
+Fahmy Omar (فهمي عمر; March 6, 1928 – February 25, 2026) was an Egyptian radio broadcaster and a onetime head of Egyptian Radio.
 Nicknamed the "Sheikh of the Broadcasters," he worked in radio for 37 years, rising through the ranks and leaving a lasting legacy.
 He presented the program "Saa'a Li Qalbak" ("An Hour for Your Heart"), which helped many famous Egyptian comedy stars achieve prominence.

 Early life and education

 Fahmy Omar was born on March 6, 1928, in the village of Al-Ra'issiya, located in the Naga Hammadi district of Qena Governorate, Egypt.

 Due to the absence of a school in his home village, Omar attended primary school in the city of Dishna, a journey of approximately twenty kilometers that required travel by Nile boat.
 He earned his Primary Certificate in 1940 and subsequently his Secondary Certificate from a school in Qena Governorate.

 While his initial ambition was to study medicine or industrial chemistry, he enrolled in the Faculty of Law at Alexandria University in accordance with his family's wish for him to enter the legal profession.
 He graduated in 1949 with a Bachelor of Laws degree (Al-Ijazah Al-Aliyah).
 Following graduation, he attempted to join the Public Prosecution Office, aiming for a career as a judge, but was unsuccessful.